 If you need to take another bus or streetcar to reach your hotel, you can expect to pay either a quarter for transfers or $1.25 for a new ticket.

-Although prices for these services are higher, if you plan on visiting New Orleans with your family and you’re going to need multiple tickets for a shared transfer, a private transfer probably won’t cost much more per person.
+Although prices for these services are higher, if you’re going to need multiple tickets for a shared transfer, a private transfer probably won’t cost much more per person.

 That being said, there might be more affordable services you can use which are similar to a private transfer.
 We’ll go over these options in later sections.